tripl-ai/arc/docs-src/content/getting-started/index.md

 ## Get Started

-To quickly get started with a real-world example with real data you can clone the [Arc Starter](https://github.com/tripl-ai/arc-starter) project which has included job definitions and includes a limited set of data for you to quickly try Arc in a [custom](https://github.com/tripl-ai/arc-jupyter) [Jupyter Notebooks](https://jupyter.org/) environment.
+To quickly get started with a real-world example you can clone the [Arc Starter](https://github.com/tripl-ai/arc-starter) project which has included job definitions and includes a limited [set of data](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) for you to quickly try Arc in a [custom](https://github.com/tripl-ai/arc-jupyter) [Jupyter Notebooks](https://jupyter.org/) environment.

 ```bash
 git clone https://github.com/tripl-ai/arc-starter.git
 cd arc-starter
 ./develop.sh
 ```

+The example is within the `examples/0/` directory.

 To work through a complete example try completing the [tutorial](/tutorial).